pjambet/blog/content/posts/til-cli.md

   to be any formulae/casks named `til`, so I should hurry up!
 - A chrome/firefox extension, so you can do the same without leaving your browser
 - Improve the code (if you've looked at it, it's ... far from great, really far)
+- Show a terminal spinner at the end when creating the commit, since it can take up to a few seconds.
+I recently learned how to use terminal escape sequences to do this!
+Read more on my [TIL repo][34] (see what I did there?!).
+But there are also at least two gems that do that for you, [here][35] and [there][36].

 Questions?
 Comments?
 Hit me up on [Twitter](https://twitter.com/pierre_jambet)!